Kovalvus/Binary-Calculator/README.md

-Calculators for making decimal numbers into binary numbers
+Simple calculators for making decimal numbers into binary numbers

 Written in: php, html and python